 Take a guess; What is the most dangerous hazard when using portable generators?

 While less dramatic than electrocution or death by fire, the correct answer is CO (carbon monoxide), by a huge margin.
 You can’t hear it, nor smell it.
 You might not even notice its effect until it’s too late.
 CO accumulation may kill you in a matter of minutes.
+In 2020, CO poisoning from generators has killed more people (opens in a new tab) in Louisiana and Texas than Hurricane Laura itself.

 Even though modern generators have been modified to generate only low amounts of CO, the gas can sneakily accumulate indoors.
 Open windows, AC, nor fans are not enough to keep an enclosed area with a portable generator properly ventilated!
 However, with this said, CO poisoning is the most preventable of the listed hazards.